rikedyp/documentation/language-reference-guide/docs/symbols/slope.md

 # Used as an Operator

-Back Slash is a monadic operator with a dyadic operand
+Backslash is a monadic operator with a dyadic operand

-Operator Back Slash means [Scan](../primitive-operators/scan.md)
+Operator Backslash means
+[Scan](../primitive-operators/scan.md)
 ```apl
       +\ 1 2 3 4 5